 - Provide single sign-on (SSO) for privileged sessions to avoid revealing account credential details of human users.

 - Eliminate hard-coded secrets by making them available on-demand to applications.

-Modern privileged account and session management (PASM) solutions are characterized by being delivered as a cloud-architected, highly scalable offering to meet the increasing needs of the digitally transformed enterprise.
+Modern Privileged Account and Session Management solutions are characterized by being delivered as a cloud-architected, highly scalable offering to meet the increasing needs of the digitally transformed enterprise.
 By offering PASM-as-a-Service, these cloud-ready solutions can be up and running in under an hour.
-In turn, customers avoid a complicated and protracted IT project along with the hassles of designing a complex privileged access management (PAM) architecture with failover and disaster recovery and acquiring and building out the infrastructure.
+In turn, customers avoid a complicated and protracted IT project along with the hassles of designing a complex PAM architecture with failover and disaster recovery and acquiring and building out the infrastructure.